loettz/interview-process-survival/01_STRATEGY/README.md

 It can be useful for you to be extra sensitive with research before applying.
 Applying to more than just 2 opportunities can still benefit you -> it gives you the chance to compare and choose if you have a few offers on the table.
 Getting interviews is a lot easier as a Senior, but the Interviews itself will be more challenging.
-A company that wants to hire (and pay) a Senior wants to be sure, if you can prove that you are a Senior.
+A company that wants to hire (and pay) a Senior wants to be sure, that you can prove that you are a Senior.

 ## Build or use your Network